tammergalal/katacoda-scenarios/instrumentappv3/step6.md

     flask run --port=5002 --host=0.0.0.0
     ```

-    The `ddtrace` Python library includes an executable that allows us to automatically instrument our Python application. you simply call the `ddtrace-run` application, followed by our normal deployment, and magically, everything is instrumented.
+    The `ddtrace` Python library includes an executable that allows us to automatically instrument our Python application.
+You simply call the `ddtrace-run` application, followed by your normal deployment, and magically, everything is instrumented.

 2. Click **Copy to Editor** below or manually copy and paste the text where indicated to add the `ddtrace-run` wrapper to the command that brings up the Flask server.
 Note that the port for this service is 5002.